Skip to content

 The Evening Dhwaja Ritual

-Every evening, without fail, the temple flag is changed by temple servitors who climb the massive shikhara using chains—without modern safety gear.
-Watching them move deftly along the tower for 40–45 minutes is humbling.
+Every evening, the temple flag is changed by servitors who climb the massive shikhara using chains—without modern safety gear.
+Watching them for 40–45 minutes is humbling—a mix of devotion, physical endurance, and tradition that has continued uninterrupted for centuries.

-Beach Walk and Puri Crowds
+Beach Walk and a Spiritual Paradox

 Late-Night Darshan and Anand Bazar Prasad